 To truly unlock the history of criminals and everyday folk in the home and cells, we recommend a walk through the old lock down and a stroll through the big house.
 You can see the cell where Frank James lived for six months, the home where the Marshal’s family lived and touch the mighty limestone and tremendous iron doors guarding each cell.
 Find out the true meaning of “Frontier Justice” within these walls.

-Open seasonally, April-October.
+Open seasonally, April-October, and December.